Lanneq/Buffrep/README.md

 # Buffrep
-Buffrep (buffer reporter) - creates a screenshot with a selection tool, sends images from the buffer to the telegram channel (or any other local/remote channels) and adds tags to posts.
+Buffrep (buffer reporter) - creates a screenshot with a selection tool in win10 and sends images from the buffer to the telegram channel (or any other local/remote channels) and adds tags to posts.
 Serves as a journal of notes.